marcelduin/Micrio.Blogpost.wasm-v3/README.md

-## 8.2.
+## 6.2.
 Keeping it lightweight

-Since our current version uses Wasm, and since all browsers that support that [also support native ES6 JavaScript](https://caniuse.com/#search=es6) (or ECMAScript 6, the latest version of JavaScript), I knew that *for the browsers able to run this Micrio version*, I didn't have to compile the JS to ES5 anymore.
+Since our current version uses Wasm, and since all browsers that support that also support ES6, I knew that *for the browsers able to run this Micrio version*, I didn't have to compile the JS to ES5 anymore.

 That means that the [closure compiled](https://developers.google.com/closure/compiler) JS code could use arrow functions, native promises, and much more.
 Resulting in a much smaller compiled codebase: turning 315KB of JS code into **170KB** of minified JavaScript.

 Adding to that our 42KB of base64-encoded Wasm binary, we are left with a bundled, fully working, ES6 executable Micrio JS of **212KB**.

 Putting that next to the 2.9 compiled JS of 250KB, that's ([*again*](#73-first-results-and-subsequent-runs)) about a 15% decrease of file size.
-Also, since the hosted Micrio JS is delivered using `gzip` compression, the resulting download sizes were also improved: **73KB** for Micrio 3.0 vs **84KB** vs 2.9!
+Also, since the static hosted Micrio JS is delivered using `gzip` compression (not `brotli` because of IE), the resulting download sizes were also improved: **73KB** for Micrio 3.0 vs **84KB** vs 2.9!

-(*Why am I not using [`brotli`](https://github.com/google/brotli) for compression?
-Because Internet Explorer 10/11 don't support it, and I cannot dynamically serve different compressions since the Micrio JS is hosted on a static server.*)

-## 8.3.
+## 6.3.
 Keeping it compatible

 This is where it gets interesting.